BasilY2003/BasilY2003/README.md

 - 👯 I’m looking to collaborate on **Developing a full stack applications**

+- 🎓 Pursuing a Bachelor's degree **in Software Engineering at Bethlehem University**

 - 📫 How to reach me **Basel.2003.11@hotmail.com**

 <h3 align="left">Connect with me:</h3>